 Earn Undergraduate Credit or a Master's Degree in Montessori Education

-The Result: Certification to teach In a Montessori classroom
+The Result: Credentials to teach in a Montessori classroom

 Upon successful completion of the one-year program, students will be able to:

-- Serve as a lead teacher in a Montessori early childhood (2 ½-6 years) classroom
+- Serve as a lead teacher in a Montessori Early Childhood (2 ½-6) or Elementary I (6-9) classroom

-- Receive a certificate of completion for 40 hours of MACAR (Montessori Applied to Children at Risk) training.
+- Receive a certificate of completion for a segment of the MACAR (Montessori Applied to Children at Risk) training.
 This program is a portion of a course taught by Shelton School

 - Implement Positive Discipline in the classroom